bakdata/aws-lambda-r-runtime/README.md

 The `build.sh` script is used to run the docker container and copy sources to your machine.
 The `entrypoint.sh` script is used for installing packages inside the container.

+### Debugging

+In order to make the runtime log debugging messages, you can set the environment variable `LOGLEVEL` to `DEBUG`.

 ## Limitations

 AWS Lambda is limited to running with 3GB RAM and must finish within 15 minutes.